 This content is available in English only.

-Mappings for the California Consumer Privacy Act Authoritative Source to the RSA Archer Control Standard Library are available in the authoritative source content pack.
+Mappings for the California Consumer Privacy Act Authoritative Source to the Archer Control Standard Library are available in the authoritative source content pack.

 The source of this content comes from the California Legislative Information site.